fomichev/pycryptobox/README.md

 and press 'OK' you'll be automatically logged in (using provided authenticity token).

+When you're adding such form to the logins storage (`include/Logins`), you should set token field value to `@token`; that will lead to pop-up dialog box on login asking you to provide form data (you may have multiple tokens within forms).

 ## Extending / Adding new login (includes)

 I think it's pretty straightforward.
 You can use aforesaid bookmarklet on your target site.
 The only caveat is that it can have multiple forms on one page, so watch out and select the one you need.
-Afterwards, look through the JSON and place $username and $password into appropriate form fields (look for other logins JSON data in `include/Logins`, it will become clear from the example what to do).
+Afterwards, look through the JSON and place `$username` and `$password` into appropriate form fields (look for other logins JSON data in `include/Logins`, it will become clear from the example what to do).